 After the housing bubble of 2008–09, few people can say you’re “just throwing money” away by renting anymore.

 When you own a home, your legal rights are evident in a lot of ways (such as all the disclosures required to complete a transaction).
 As a renter, that’s not always the case.
-Some landlords provide detailed leases that (may) cover some of these rights, although more often than not leases simply protect the landlord.
+Some landlords provide detailed leases that (may) cover some of these rights but, more often than not, leases simply protect the landlord.
 Other landlords may not require leases at all.
 But every renter has rights.
-(In fact, your legal rights as a renter begin even before you even give your completed application to the prospective landlord, let alone sign a lease.)
+(In fact, your legal rights as a renter begin before you even give your completed application to the prospective landlord.)

-These tenant’s rights vary from state to state, but regardless of where you live, if you rent or plan to rent an apartment, you can protect your safety, health, and finances by understanding legal and illegal practices in regards to rentals.
+These tenants’ rights vary from state to state but, regardless of where you live, if you rent or plan to rent an apartment, you can protect your safety, health, and finances by understanding legal and illegal rental practices.

 Your rights as a tenant

-The Fair Housing Act, first passed in 1968 and amended since, prohibits discrimination based on race, color, origin, religion, sex, familial status or disability.
+The Fair Housing Act, first passed in 1968 and amended since, prohibits discrimination based on race, color, origin, religion, sex, familial status, or disability.
 The Fair Housing Act applies to both renting and selling real estate.
 Therefore, you cannot be turned down for tenancy based on any of the protected classes mentioned.
-In some states, such as Massachusetts, this protection also applies to people who use federal or state subsidies to pay all or a portion of their rent, such as this recent case last year in which courts ruled against several landlords posting discriminatory advertising on Craigslist.
+In some states, such as Massachusetts, this protection also applies to people who use federal or state subsidies to pay all or a portion of their rent.
+(To see these laws in action, just look at this case in which courts ruled against several landlords posting discriminatory advertising on Craigslist.)

-All leaseholds are supposed to allow for the right of quiet enjoyment, meaning you as the tenant have reasonable freedom from disturbances and the right to not be disturbed by the landlord unless necessary to make repairs or for another reason previously agreed upon.
+All leaseholds are supposed to allow for the right of “quiet enjoyment.”
+This means you, as the tenant, have the right to reasonable freedom from being disturbed by the landlord.
 Unless there is an emergency, such as a fire or other natural disaster, your landlord needs to give you prior notice before entering the premises.

 One of the big benefits of renting over owning your own home is that your landlord is responsible for maintaining the building.
-That mean’s if the boiler breaks down in the dead of winter to the tune of a $1,500 repair – it doesn’t come out of your pocket.
+If the boiler breaks down in the dead of winter and requires a $1,500 repair — it doesn’t come out of your pocket.

 - Keeping the apartment clean and sanitary